cheredia19/independence-days/README.md

   yAxis="number"
 />

-Twenty States were freed from Spain, the majority located in Central and Southh America, while other 16 countries belonged either to the Russian Empire (prior to 1918) or to the Soviet Union (until 1990-91).
+Twenty States became autonomous from Spain, the majority located in Central and South America, as other 16 countries that belonged either to the Russian Empire (prior to 1918) or to the Soviet Union (until 1990-91).
 The disintegration of the USSR marked the [end of the Cold War](https://www.britannica.com/question/How-did-the-Cold-War-end).